Photo: Jörg Braukmann / Wikimedia Commons

 Price: €250–1,500/night | Location: Behrenstraße 37, Mitte

-Hotel de Rome (the extraordinary 1889 Dresdner Bank headquarters conversion — the most beautiful historic building conversion in Berlin, the Rocco Forte Hotels flagship German property) is the finest historic hotel in Berlin after the Adlon — the extraordinary former banking hall (the extraordinary Ballsaal — the most beautiful event space in a Berlin hotel, the extraordinary gold-leaf ceiling of the former bank’s trading floor), the extraordinary pool (the former bank vault converted to the most atmospheric swimming pool in Germany — the extraordinary stone arches, the extraordinary vault doors), and the excellent Opera restaurant.
+Hotel de Rome, the Rocco Forte Hotels flagship German property, occupies the 1889 Dresdner Bank headquarters — the most beautiful historic building conversion in Berlin — and ranks just behind the Adlon among the city’s historic hotels.
+The former banking hall is now the Ballsaal, the loveliest event space in a Berlin hotel, under the gold-leaf ceiling of the bank’s old trading floor; the former bank vault has become Germany’s most atmospheric swimming pool, complete with stone arches and the original vault doors; and the Opera restaurant is excellent.

 Prenzlauer Berg — East Berlin Character